In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 If you happen to choose Genesis, here's a quick video tutorial on how to install the theme into your new WordPress blog.
 The video is almost 7 years old now, but the process of installing this software into WordPress hasn't changed at all.

-So that is it, you're all set up ready to start blogging like a true pro!
+So that's it, you're all set up ready to start blogging like a true professional!

-If you want to learn more about the tools I'm using to grow my blog, check out this page.
+If you want to learn more about the tools I'm using to grow my blog and online business, please do check out my resource page.

 If you'd like to learn more about my blog design or customization services, click here.

-I wish you the very best of luck on your new blogging venture - Fabrizio Van Marciano.
+I want to wish you the very best of luck on your new blogging venture - Fabrizio Van Marciano.